pip/Octology/README.md

 I just wanted to start a repository as a framework for future efforts.

-The .tgz files in the lib/ directory will need to be uncompressed.
+Any .tgz files in the lib/ directory may need to be uncompressed.

 Several bin/ commands print some help text when given a -h parameter.